Live in Hollywood (The Doors album)

 Live in Hollywood is a live album released American rock band by the Doors.
-It was recorded on July 21, 1969, at the Aquarius Theatre in Hollywood, California, and released in May 2002.
+It was recorded on July 21, 1969, at the Aquarius Theatre in Hollywood, California, and released in 2002.
 The album consists of excerpts from the second of two performances by the Doors at the Aquarius that day.

 This is part of previously unreleased material of the Bright Midnight Archives collection of live albums by the Doors.